shravanhariharan2/shopping-microservice/README.md

 # shopping-microservice

-Microservice architecture of a simple shopping application using Spring Boot and Docker
+Microservice implementation of a simple shopping application using Spring Boot and Docker